Monday, April 14, 2025

 Discover the cosmos!
 Each day a different image or photograph of our fascinating universe is featured, along with a brief explanation written by a professional astronomer.

-Tomorrow's picture: galaxy bar
+Tomorrow's picture: radio center

 < | Archive | Submissions | Index | Search | Calendar | RSS | Education | About APOD | Discuss | >